 - The Bitterroot, referred to as BE, in the Bitterroot Mountains of central Idaho and western Montana.

-Currently, there are at least 1,923 individuals in the 48 contiguous states, with 727 in the GYE demographic monitoring area, 1,092 in the NCDE, about 60 in the CYE and a minimum of 44 in the United States portion of the SE, although some bears have home ranges that cross the international border, as documented by C.M.
-Costello and L. Roberts in 2021 and M.A.
-Haroldson and others also in 2021.
+Currently, there are at least 1,923 individuals in the lower-48 States, with 727 in the GYE demographic monitoring area, 1,092 in the NCDE, about 60 in the CYE, and a minimum of 44 in the United States portion of the SE, although some bears have home ranges that cross the international border (Bjornlie and Haroldson 2021, Costello and Roberts 2021, Kasworm et al. 2021a, Kasworm et al. 2021b).
 In the GYE, this estimate does not capture the entire distribution of grizzly bears.
-In addition, grizzly bears have been verified in areas between ecosystems; however, there are likely few resident grizzly bears in the 48 contiguous states outside of the GYE, NCDE, CYE and SE.
-There are currently no known populations within the North Cascades or the Bitterroot Mountains of central Idaho and western Montana.
+In addition, grizzly bears have been verified in areas between ecosystems; however, there are likely few resident bears in the lower-48 States outside of the GYE, NCDE, CYE, and SE.
+There are currently no known populations within the North Cascades and BE.
+Estimated distribution, or current range, represents areas in which grizzly bears are known to have established home ranges and continuously reside.
+Ecosystems are generally considered to be the larger area surrounding the recovery zones in which grizzly bears may be anticipated to occur as part of the same population.
+The Species List Area (SLA) captures current range and additional areas of low-density peripheral occurrences and transitory individuals.
+Grizzly bears are expanding on the landscape, can disperse large distances, and are not easily detectable.
+Developed through a standardized protocol, the SLA includes additional areas of verified outlier locations gathered by our State, Federal, and Tribal partner agencies, such as verified sightings, mortalities, conflicts, and radio-collared individuals outside of current range.

 Grizzly bears in the 48 contiguous states are currently protected as a threatened species.
 It is illegal to harm, harass or kill these bears, except in cases of self-defense or the defense of others.
 Grizzly bear conservation is complex and only made possible through a variety of partnerships with the Interagency Grizzly Bear Committee, state wildlife agencies, Native American tribes, federal agencies, universities and other organizations.